 Recreational water quality – is it safe to swim?

-Kāpiti popular spots for swimming and other water activities.
-Keeping yourself up to date on our recreational water quality is important.
+Kāpiti has lots of popular spots for swimming and other water activities.
+Keep yourself up to date on our recreational water quality to make sure it's safe where you want to swim.

 Monitoring water quality

-Every summer we support Greater Wellington (the regional council) to regularly monitor our swimming sites.
-We help by collecting samples at our recreational river sites and 14 coast sites help support the information available year-round on LAWA’s website.
-This is the best way we can check if the water quality at your favourite spot is suitable for swimming.
+Every summer we regularly monitor our swimming sites on behalf of Greater Wellington (the regional council).
+We collect samples at three recreational river sites and 14 coast sites for the information that is posted year-round on LAWA’s website.
 You can find out more about water quality monitoring from Greater Wellington’s Our monitoring programme.

 The water quality on the Kāpiti Coast is generally safe for swimming and other water-based recreational activities, but there's a few things to think about before you jump in.